 Grants and awards are given to projects that address the most urgent needs of moms and babies.
-Grants are generally awarded for one to three years and range from $5,000 to $25,000.
+Grants are generally awarded for one to three years and range from $10,000 to $25,000 (unless otherwise specified).

 In order to be eligible to receive a March of Dimes community grant, an organization must be an incorporated not-for-profit 501(c)(3) or for profit organization or government agency.
 The March of Dimes does not award grants to individuals.
 Applicants must disclose any conflict of interest due to representation by their organization on the chapter's Program Services Committee (PSC).

 Letter of Intents (LOIs) for the 2017 Community Grant RFP will be by 4:00 pm on September 23, 2016.
 Please see the application for other important deadlines.

 To apply, applicants should first review the full application, guidelines and required forms.
 Proposals must address at least one of the funding priorities mentioned.
 Please be advised that proposals are non-binding.
 Please see respective application for submission date(s).
 Electronic submissions must be in Word (.doc) or PDF (.pdf) format.

 March of Dimes Alabama